 Student and Researcher in Auburn, Alabama

 Hi!
-I'm Andrew McCrabb, a student at Auburn University, studying Electrical and Computer Engineering.
-I will graduate Magna Cum Lauda in December 2016.
+I'm Andrew McCrabb, a Teaching Assistant at Auburn University.
+I graduated Magna Cum Lauda in Electrical and Computer Engineering in December 2016.

 I have completed two co-op semesters at Toyota's plant in Georgetown, KY.
-I have also served as an undergraduate researcher, designing and testing digital chips in the Auburn Nanotech Group with Dr. Michael Hamilton.
-I will graduate in December 2016 and will work as a GTA at Auburn as I await graduate school decisions for the Fall 2017 semester.
+I have served as an undergraduate researcher, designing and testing digital chips in the Auburn Nanotech Group with Dr. Michael Hamilton.
+I now work as a TA for Auburn's Digital Electronics course, running lab sessions, grading assessments and reports, and occasionally giving lectures.

 GRADUATE SCHOOL INTERESTS:

-I'm most interested in working at the line between hardware and software for computing systems.
+I am pleased to announce I have accepted my offer from the University of Michigan in Ann Arbor!
+I'm most interested in working on digital hardware algorithms for computing systems.
 I have geared my undergraduate courses towards developing skills in VHDL, Verilog, C, and parallel programming libraries like OpenMP, MPI, and CUDA.
-I'm currently applying to the University of Illinois Urbana-Champaign, Purdue University, University of Michigan, and Georgia Tech for my Ph.D.
+I will begin working toward my Ph.D. in the Fall 2017 semester.

 I firmly believe that I am most productive when I strike a good balance between my time working, studying, and relaxing.